Fraud Protection: Referrals per IP

 For example, a user (Jane) signs up and posts their referral link on Facebook.
 Five friends, each with a unique IP address, see and click the link.
 Three of the friends sign up and the remaining two friends bounce without signing up.
 Three referrals will be recorded for Jane.

-You can set this via Settings > Project Settings > Fraud Protection > Referrals per IP in your project dashboard.
+You can set this via Settings > Fraud Protection > Referrals per IP in your project dashboard.
+Make sure to save your changes.

 People sharing the same computer network will have the same IP address.
 For example, family members in the same home will have the same IP address, people surfing the web from the same coffeeshop will have the same IP address, and employees at the same company may have the same IP address.